Equivalence between divisibility and monotonic decrease of information in classical and quantum stochastic processes: Discussion

 Note that Proposition~\ref{prop:quantum} also provides an operational characterization of reversible stochastic processes, as those for which the guessing probability is constant, i.e.,

 for any initial ensemble.
 The above equality implies not only the existence of `direct propagators', i.e., quantum channels $\mC^i$ such that $\mC^{i+1}\circ\mN^i=\mN^{i+1}$, but also the existence of `reverse propagators,' i.e., quantum channels $\mR^i$ such that $\mR^{i-1}\circ\mN^i=\mN^{i-1}$ (recall the consistency requirement $\mN^0=\id$).
 In other words, a stochastic process which preserves information has to be \textit{reversible}.
-Since the only reversible CPTP maps from $\bound(\sH)$ into itself are unitary ones~\cite{footnote1}, we arrive at the following conclusion: \textit{the only stochastic processes which preserve information perfectly are those describing the evolution of a closed system}.
+In the particular case in which the system's Hilbert space remains the same (i.e., $\sH_i\cong\sH_S$ for all $i\ge1$), since the only reversible CPTP maps from $\bound(\sH)$ into itself are unitary ones~\cite{footnote1}, we arrive at the following conclusion: \textit{the only dynamical mappings which preserve information perfectly are those describing the evolution of a closed system}.
 This is in keeping with intuition, since a closed system has no environment to serve as memory: its evolution is, therefore, automatically Markovian~\cite{footnote2}.

-A further (perhaps surprising) observation is that, according to the results in~\cite{buscemi2012comparison,Buscemi2013}, the ensembles of bipartite states $\widetilde{\mE}$ used in Definition~\ref{def:ext-info-dec} can without loss of generality be restricted to ensembles of \textit{separable states}.
-This is because, as shown in Ref.~\cite{Buscemi2013}, the identity channel $\id_{S'}$, used in Definition~\ref{def:ext-info-dec} to define the partial ordering relation $\{\id_{S'}\otimes\mN^i\}\succeq\{\id_{S'}\otimes\mN^{i+1}\}$, can be replaced, without loss of generality, with some other noisy channel $\mM_{S'}:\sL(\sH_{S'})\to\sL(\sH_{S'})$, under the sole condition that $\mM_{S'}$ is \textit{complete}~\cite{Buscemi2013}, i.e., its image spans the whole $\sL(\sH_{S'})$.
+A further (perhaps surprising) observation is that, according to the results in~\cite{buscemi2012comparison,Buscemi2014}, the ensembles of bipartite states $\widetilde{\mE}$ used in Definition~\ref{def:ext-info-dec} can without loss of generality be restricted to ensembles of \textit{separable states}.
+This is because, as shown in Ref.~\cite{Buscemi2014}, the identity channel $\id_{S'}$, used in Definition~\ref{def:ext-info-dec} to define the partial ordering relation $\{\id_{S'}\otimes\mN^i\}\succeq\{\id_{S'}\otimes\mN^{i+1}\}$, can be replaced, without loss of generality, with some other noisy channel $\mM_{S'}:\sL(\sH_{S'})\to\sL(\sH_{S'})$, under the sole condition that $\mM_{S'}$ is \textit{complete}~\cite{Buscemi2014}, i.e., its image spans the whole $\sL(\sH_{S'})$.
 Since there exist complete quantum channels which are entanglement-breaking (e.g., a depolarizing channel $\mD^\varepsilon(\omega)=\varepsilon\omega+(1-\varepsilon)d^{-1}\openone$ with sufficiently small but nonzero $\varepsilon$), we arrive at the conclusion that in Definition~\ref{def:ext-info-dec} it actually suffices to consider bipartite states $\rho^x_{S'S}$ which are separable.
 In principle this fact may simplify the experimental assessment of Markovianity, since entanglement is not needed.